Zeiss Victory Review: 9 Reasons to Buy Today! (And one reason you shouldn’t)

 The Zeiss Victory SF delivers.

 As you will read in any of my reviews, ED glass is a must for any birding binocular, but there are many models at low much lower price ranges that use ED glass.
-What makes the Zeiss Victory lenses special is the fluoride.
+Flouride is what makes the Zeiss Victory lenses unique.

 Glass that contains fluoride is considered almost flawless.
 The problem is that it’s fairly complex to integrate into a binocular, and needs a lot of sophistication.
 This comes with a high cost, which is why you can only find fluoride lenses on the most expensive optics.

-The Zeiss Victory SF actually includes MULTIPLE fluoride lenses made from the highest quality SCHOTT glass.
+The Zeiss Victory SF includes MULTIPLE fluoride lenses made from the highest quality SCHOTT glass.

 So why does this matter?

-To give us the best possible image available when looking at birds and nature.
+It helps to provide the best possible image when looking at birds and nature.

 Seriously, try these out and put them to the test at sunset or sunrise.
 You won’t be disappointed.